freeCodeCamp/CurriculumExpansion/frontend-cert/css-projects/rainbow-paint/user-stories.md

 1. You should use absolute positioniing to center `#red` respect to its parent, and each of the remaining `div` elements (except `#cover`) respect to the previous element.

-1. You should target `#cover` and set color to `white` and its size and position to cover the bottom half of the colored `div` elements.
+1. You should target `#cover` and set its color to `white` and its size and position to cover the bottom half of the colored `div` elements.